PRECIOUS-Gold eases after strong rally, Fed eyes fewer rate hikes

 Volatility in equities and oil prices, a raft of mixed economic data, and concerns over global growth had curbed expectations for further hikes, allowing gold to rise more than 18 percent this year.

-Meanwhile, oil futures extended strong gains on Thursday, continuing to gather support after the world’s biggest suppliers firmed up plans to meet to discuss an output freeze.
-(Reporting by Naveen Thukral; Editing by Richard Pullin and Sherry Jacob-Phillips)
+Meanwhile, U.S. oil futures rose more than 2 percent, adding to strong gains the previous session after the world’s biggest suppliers firmed up plans to meet to discuss freezing output.
+(Reporting by Naveen Thukral; Editing by Richard Pullin)